CurveDocs/curve-docs/docs/cryptoswap-exchange/twocrypto-ng/pools/oracles.md

 ### `last_timestamp`
 !!! description "`CurveTwocryptoOptimized.last_timestamp() -> uint256: view`"

     Getter for the last timestamps when price and xcp oracles were updated.
 Both timestamps are packed into a single variable.
 The lower 128 bits represent the timestamp of the price update, the upper 128 bits the timestamps of the xcp update.
-The distinction between price and xcp is neccessary because these values are not always updated in parallel.
+The distinction between price and xcp is necessary because these values are not always updated in parallel.
 Usually they are, but when liquidity is removed in a balanced matter, the price oracle is not updated but the xcp one is.

     Returns: packed value of the timestamps of the most recent updated of the price and xcp oracle (`uint256`).